cs0320-f2021/project-1-2idcvzbrosljikn6-e87piez9jqf3bzksrob3-lznuscrfbj123shine4we5/src/main/java/README.txt

+Project name: Project 1 - Data: Integration
+Team members: jvladuti, tjones10, usodhi

+Design choices:
+Given the shortened amount of time we had, we decided not to implement a GUI and stuck with the CLI to display the results.

-For a developer to add a new command to the REPL, he or she should decide what the input to the REPL will be and then create a new helper method in our Main class which executes the desired functionality, optionally passing in a string array of arguments.
+For a developer to add a new command to the REPL, they should decide what the input to the REPL will be and then create a new helper method in our Main class which executes the desired functionality, optionally passing in a string array of arguments.
 Then the developer should add a new line to our createHashMap